Ross Ulbricht: Court proceedings

-Murder-for-hire allegations

-Federal prosecutors alleged that Ulbricht had paid $730,000 in murder-for-hire deals targeting at least five people, allegedly because they threatened to reveal the Silk Road enterprise.
-Prosecutors believe no contracted killing actually occurred.
-Ulbricht was not charged in his trial in New York federal court with murder for hire, but evidence was introduced at trial supporting the allegations.
-The district court found by a preponderance of the evidence that Ulbricht did commission the murders.
-The evidence that Ulbricht had commissioned murders was considered by the judge in sentencing Ulbricht to life, and was a factor in the Second Circuit's decision to affirm the sentence.

-Ulbricht was separately indicted in federal court in Maryland on a single murder-for-hire charge, alleging that he contracted to kill one of his employees (a former Silk Road moderator).
-Prosecutors moved to drop this indictment after his New York conviction and sentence became final.
+Federal prosecutors alleged that Ulbricht had paid $730,000 in murder-for-hire deals targeting at least five people, because they purportedly threatened to reveal the Silk Road enterprise.
+Prosecutors state that no contracted killing ever actually occurred.
+Ulbricht was not charged in his trial in New York federal court with this offense, although some evidence was introduced at trial supporting the allegations.
+The district court found by a preponderance of the evidence that Ulbricht probably sent messages inquiring about such orders.
+The possibility that Ulbricht might have commissioned hits was considered by the judge in sentencing Ulbricht to life and was a factor in the Second Circuit's decision to uphold the sentence.
+Ulbricht was separately indicted in federal court in Maryland on a single related charge, alleging that he contracted to have one of his employees (a former Silk Road moderator) killed.
+Prosecutors ultimately moved to drop this indictment as it was lacking in substantive evidence and after his New York conviction on other charges became final.

-Attempts to reverse the trial outcome
+Conviction and sentence

+On February 4, 2015, Ulbricht was convicted on all counts after a jury trial that had taken place in January 2015.
+On May 29, 2015, he was sentenced to double life imprisonment plus 40 years, without the possibility of parole.
+Ulbricht was also ordered to pay about $183 million in restitution, based on the total sales of illegal drugs and counterfeit IDs through Silk Road.
+Following his conviction, two of the federal agents who participated in the investigation were arrested and charged with wire fraud and money laundering.
+As the corruption was never mentioned at his trial, Ulbricht unsuccessfully used it as an argument when appealing for a new trial.